czechoa/Data_mining_methods/README.md

 #Data Mining Methods
-It is the 5th semester of Applied Computer Science at the Warsaw University of Technology.
+This is an Applied Computer Science course at the Warsaw University of Technology.

 # Project
 It was a group project with Karol Kociołek.